sarjin111/Doctor-Appointment-Management-System/README.md

 # Doctor-Appointment-Management-System
-This is a database project on Doctor Appointment Management System that will store the data of  the patients, receptionists, doctors, hospitals, and their branches
+The Doctor Appointment Management System stores and manages data for patients, doctors, receptionists, hospitals, and branches.
+Built with Oracle and integrated with Java, it streamlines appointments, records, and administration, enhancing efficiency and healthcare services through secure and organized data management.